When over 100 vehicles rolled into the St.

-The Bruce County Highways ADOPT-A-HIGHWAY PROGRAM has been established as a public service program for volunteers to pick-up litter along County road rights-of-ways.
+The Bruce County Transportation and Environmental Services ADOPT-A-HIGHWAY PROGRAM has been established as a public service program for volunteers to pick-up litter along County road rights-of-ways.
 This program provides an opportunity for environmentally conscious citizens to make a personal contribution to a cleaner, more healthy environment.
 Groups or individuals agree to adopt a section of highway right-of-way and keep it clean.
 There is no cost to participate in the program and supplies are provided.
-Signs are installed at each end of the adopted section to acknowledge the individual/group’s participation.

 Here are some interesting facts on what makes Earth Day so important:

 Canadians use 8 billion disposable cups each year